Support for our diverse community

 We operate an open campus which means children are welcome in our public spaces and catering outlets.
 We have multiple baby-changing facilities around campus and a highchair available to use in City Kitchen.
 Our Chapel has a toy box with toys suitable for a wide age range which children are welcome to use across campus.

 Our dedicated contact for student parents can chat to you about your situation and any support you may require.
-You can get in touch with Emma via email on firstname.lastname@example.org
+You can get in touch by emailing Rachel at email@example.com.

 We offer dedicated support for trans, non-binary and other gender-diverse students.
 The university has a network of named contacts who have are able to support trans students with any issues or concerns you may have.